ashukla2019/System_design/HLD/10_Deployment/AWS/AWS_Basics.md

 │   │   → Ensure high availability and fault tolerance within a region │   │
 │   ├── What it Provides
-│   │   ├── Independent data centers inside a region
-│   │   ├── Connected with low-latency network
+│   │   ├── Logical grouping of one or more Data Centers │   │   ├── Isolated from other AZs (fault isolation) │   │   ├── Connected with high-speed, low-latency network
 │   │   └── Examples:
 │   │       ├── us-east-1a
 │   │       ├── us-east-1b
 │   │       └── us-east-1c
 │   │
 │   └── Analogy
-│       → Like “multiple buildings in the same city” to ensure services keep running if one building fails │
+│       → Like “multiple safe zones (clusters of buildings) in the same city” │
+├── Data Centers (Physical Layer)
+│
+│   ├── Why Data Centers
+│   │   → Provide physical infrastructure for computing
+│   │
+│   ├── What it Provides
+│   │   ├── Actual buildings containing hardware
+│   │   ├── Power, cooling, and networking systems
+│   │   ├── Multiple data centers can exist inside one AZ │   │   └── Hidden from users (managed by AWS)
+│   │
+│   └── Analogy
+│       → Like “individual buildings inside a safe zone (AZ)” │
+├── Physical Servers / Machines
+│
+│   ├── Why Servers
+│   │   → Execute applications and store data
+│   │
+│   ├── What it Provides
+│   │   ├── CPU, RAM, Storage (real hardware)
+│   │   ├── Run:
+│   │   │   ├── Virtual Machines (EC2)
+│   │   │   ├── Containers
+│   │   │   └── Storage systems
+│   │   └── Multiple servers exist inside each data center │   │
+│   └── Analogy
+│       → Like “rooms inside a building where actual work happens” │
 ├── Edge Locations
 │